Variational LOCC-assisted quantum circuits for long-range entangled states

 Despite the successes of previous important cases, the full potential of LOCC in general state preparation is largely unexplored.
 A systematic approach is still needed to find short-depth LOCC-assisted circuits for preparing general states, especially long-range entangled ones.
 In essence, this requires optimization over various LOCC-assisted circuits.
 Such an optimization task exists for scenarios without LOCC assistance and is often solved by variational quantum algorithms \cite{peruzzo_variational_2014, omalley_scalable_2016, kandala_hardware-efficient_2017, google_ai_quantum_and_collaborators_hartree-fock_2020, cerezo_variational_2021, ferguson_measurement-based_2021, guo_experimental_2024}.
-However, extending the variational toolkits to the LOCC case remains unexplored and challenging.
+However, extending the variational toolkits to the LOCC case remains unexplored and faces potential challenges.
 It is unclear whether previous techniques, especially the quantum gradient protocol, are compatible with LOCC.
 Furthermore, the number of parameters that define complex LOCC protocols is large in general, which would induce computational inefficiency.
 Note that a naive approach may even introduce exponentially many parameters.
-More importantly, the trainability of variational LOCC-assisted circuits is a crucial open problem.
-For variational algorithms, barren plateaus, i.e., the gradients vanishing exponentially as the system size scales up, are frequently encountered challenges.
-Barren plateaus would often arise with the increase in circuit depth and the number of parameters \cite{mcclean_barren_2018}, which becomes even more severe when considering physical noise accumulation.
-The introduction of LOCC's assistance may ease the depth problem but would also worsen barren plateaus without a proper design.
+More importantly, the trainability of variational LOCC-assisted circuits is an open problem.
+In variational algorithms, we frequently encounter barren plateaus.
+These refer to the phenomenon of gradients vanishing exponentially with the system size when the circuit depth increases \cite{mcclean_barren_2018}, worsened by physical noise accumulation \cite{wang_noise-induced_2021}.
+It is unclear how the introduction of LOCC would impact trainability: it may alleviate the depth problem but could also exacerbate barren plateaus without proper design.